vh-d/Rflow/README.md

 ## Usecases

-1. We have a complex suite of scripts that prepare data from various sources for analysis or publication.
-We need to update our output whenever some of the inputs changes or when some of the scripts are changed.
+1. You have a complex suite of scripts that prepare data from various sources for analysis or publication.
+You need to update our output repeatedly – e.g. whenever some of the inputs changes or when some of the scripts are changed.
+You want to organize the tasks and inspect the workflow visually.

-2. We want to get data from a database, transform them in R and then upload them back to the database (or other place).
+2. You need to use R as an ETL tool: to get data from a database, transform them using R/SQL/Python/Julia and then to upload them back to the database (or other place).

-3. We have complex long-running computations that need to be run only when some of the inputs/parameters change.
+3. You have complex long-running computations that need to be run only when some of the inputs/parameters change.
+You need to skip the parts that we computed the last time with the same inputs.

+## Features

+What’s working:

+  - Languages supported (to be used in tasks): R, SQL, Python, Julia
+  - Objects supported: R objects, Python objects, Julia objects, DB/SQL tables, files, spreadsheets
+  - Bottom-up approach (you choose the final outputs you need, and Rflow resolves dependencies)
+  - Persistence
+  - Logging
+  - Plotting and workflow visualization

+What’s on the roadmap:

+  - Other type of objects: tests, RMarkdowns, xmls
+  - Error handling
+  - Recovery
+  - GUI

 ## Getting started